-The quality measures accompanying the quality statements aim to improve structures, processes and outcomes of care in areas identified as requiring quality improvement.
+The quality measures accompanying the quality statements aim to improve the structure, process and outcomes of care in areas identified as needing quality improvement.
 They are not a new set of targets or mandatory indicators for performance management.

 Expected levels of achievement for quality measures are not specified.
-Quality standards are intended to drive up the quality of care, achievement levels of 100% should be aspired to (or 0% if the quality statement states that something should not be done).
-However, NICE recognises that this may not always be appropriate in practice when taking account of safety, choice and professional judgement and so desired levels of achievement should be defined locally.
+Quality standards are intended to drive up the quality of care, and so achievement levels of 100% should be aspired to (or 0% if the quality statement states that something should not be done).
+However, NICE recognises that this may not always be appropriate in practice, taking account of safety, choice and professional judgement, and therefore desired levels of achievement should be defined locally.

 During the development of this quality standard, equality issues have been considered.
 Equality assessments are available.